NeutronStar00/pdfSummarizer/README.md

 # PDF Summarizer and Interaction Web App

 The PDF Summarizer and Interaction Web App is a comprehensive solution for managing PDF documents.
 It simplifies the process of summarizing large PDF files, enables interactive communication with the content, and provides convenient download options for summarized data.
+You just need your own Google Gemini api key.

 ## Introduction